ufosc/getting-started/introduction.md

 The officers are listed below
 - President: Keeps everything running, overseas projects and administrative tasks.
 	- Matthew Booe
-- Vice President: Assists in presidents responsibilities and in charge of tech talks.
+- Vice President: Assists with president's responsibilities and in charge of tech talks.
 	- Will Owens
 - Treasure: Manages the budget, purchases resources, and procures funding.
 	- Greg Fussell